Baked Stuffed Pork Chops with Apple

 how to make Oven Baked Stuffed Pork Chops Recipe: stuffed pork chops secured with tooth picks.

-Secure with Toothpicks: Use toothpicks to secure the opening of each stuffed pork chop.
+1. Use toothpicks to secure the opening of each stuffed pork chop.
 This will help keep the stuffing inside during cooking.
+Season the outside of the chops with salt, pepper, and herbs.

 how to make Oven Baked Stuffed Pork Chops Recipe: Seasoned the outside of the pork chops and frying on cast iron skillet.